 From personal experience, I believe the latter is what is pushing the travel industry and in turn our digital experience of travelling.
 Having the ability to be immersed in the local culture at the touch of our fingertips is truly extraordinary.
 This seems to be a running trend in the current industry, with Tom Marchant of Black Tomato stating, “Travellers want to immerse themselves into a culture… And if you want to see the soul of a place, or get a sense of what makes a city tick, then it’s about finding local experiences – where to hang out and what time to be there.”

 (Image credit: Designstudio)

 Obviously, the latest Airbnb rebrand brought digital travel services to the forefront of consumers, focusing their story on “Belong Anywhere.”
 This message brings us back to experiencing the culture of where you are at that moment in time, and having the feeling that you belong to a community.
-Airbnb benefit from their local hosts sharing their knowledge to create this experience, and yet there are plenty of services that benefit from crowdsourcing and social media from like minded travelers.
+Airbnb benefit from their local hosts sharing their knowledge to create this experience, and yet there are plenty of services that benefit from crowdsourcing and social media from like minded travellers.